 Operator agrees not to assign this Agreement without the prior written consent of Dominion North Carolina Power.
-Dominion North Carolina Power may withhold such consent if it determines, in its sole discretion, that such assignment would not be in the best interests of Dominion North Carolina Power or its customers.
+Dominion North Carolina Power may withhold such consent if it determines, in its sole discretion that such assignment would not be in the best interests of Dominion North Carolina Power or its customers.
 Any attempted assignment that Dominion North Carolina Power has not approved in writing shall be null and void and ineffective for all purposes.
-In the event of assignment by Operator, Operator shall pay Company within thirty (30) days of the effective date of the assignment up to a maximum amount of \$10,000 per assignment; provided, however, assignment of this Agreement by Operator in connection with an initial financing arrangement which is finalized and for which consent of Company is requested within nine months of the Effective Date of this Agreement shall not be subject to the payment requirement provided herein.
+In the event of assignment by Operator, Operator shall pay Company within thirty (30) days of the effective date of the assignment an amount equal to the actual costs incurred by Company in connection with such assignment up to a maximum amount of \$10,000 per assignment; provided, however, assignment of this Agreement by Operator in connection with an initial financing arrangement which is finalized and for which consent of Company is requested within nine months of the Effective Date of this Agreement shall not be subject to the payment requirement provided herein.